IIH Global - logo

 • Exclusive Online Offers: Special editions, online discounts, and exclusive merchandise to entice online shoppers.

-2. Community Hub Website:
+2. Comic Book Community Hub Website

 Community hub websites are built around the culture and community of comic book enthusiasts.
 While they may include shopping features, their primary focus is on fostering a sense of belonging among fans.
 These sites often feature: